cjones6/yesweckn/README.md

 yesweckn
 ====================================

-This code provides an implementation of convolutional kernel networks trained using the method developed in the following paper:
+This code provides an implementation of convolutional kernel networks trained using the method developed in the following [paper](https://arxiv.org/pdf/1903.08131.pdf):

 C. Jones, V. Roulet and Z. Harchaoui.
-Kernel-based Translations of Convolutional Networks.
-In *arXiv*, 2019.
+Kernel-based Translations of Convolutional Networks. arXiv preprint arXiv:1903.08131, 2019.

 If you use this code please cite the paper using the bibtex reference below.